jalaali/moment-jalaali/README.md

 About
 -----

 Jalali calendar is a solar calendar that was used in Persia, variants of which today are still in use in Iran as well as Afghanistan.
-[Read more on Wikipedia](http://en.wikipedia.org/wiki/Jalali_calendar) and see [Calendar Converter](http://www.fourmilab.ch/documents/calendar/)
+[Read more on Wikipedia](http://en.wikipedia.org/wiki/Jalali_calendar) or see [Calendar Converter](http://www.fourmilab.ch/documents/calendar/).

 This plugin adds Jalaali calendar support to [momentjs](http://momentjs.com) library.

 Calendar conversion is based on the [algorithm provided by Kazimierz M. Borkowski](http://www.astro.uni.torun.pl/~kb/Papers/EMP/PersianC-EMP.htm) and has a very good performance.

+Gzipped minified version is about 2kb.

 Where to use it
 ---------------